Care of Footpath 2

 Care of Footpath 2 (Hindi: Kill Them Young) is a 2015 Indian bilingual drama film directed by Kishan Shrikanth and produced by Devaraj Pande.
 In addition to direction, Kishan has composed music, enacted and edited the film.
 The film is a sequel to Kishan's Care of Footpath (2006) which won him many laurels.
-The film stars Avika Gor, Deepp Pathak, Esha Deol, Dingri Naresh and Karthik Jayaram in the main roles.
-The film also features special performances from Bollywood personalities such as Shafiq Syed of Salaam Bombay! fame and director Anees Bazmee.
+The film also stars Avika Gor, Deepp Pathak, Dingri Naresh, and Karthik Jayaram and Esha Deol.
+The film also features special performances from Bollywood personalities such as Shafiq Syed of Salaam Bombay! fame, director Anees Bazmee apart from Mandeep Roy.
 The film examines the Indian legal system through the trial of four juveniles who hatch a plan to kill a corrupt police officer.

 Care of Footpath 2 premiered in Los Angeles on 6 November 2015 prior to its release in India.

 Production

 After a gap of four years, director Kishan Shrikanth came up with the idea of making a sequel to his first installment Care of Footpath.
 Terming the film as "not a typical sequel", the director said it took three years to conceive and conceptualize the subject for the film.
 He visited the real street children who had their brush with crime and understood their plight which resulted him to form a screenplay.